A Collection of Beatles Oldies | 1

 'Bad Boy' (1965)

-In May 1965, Capitol Studios, who were releasing the Beatles' albums in America, requested that the lads send over two songs quickly, in order for them to fill up and release a new album in the States.
-As time was of the essence, they chose to record two songs they were very familiar with by the American rock star Larry Williams; 'Dizzy Miss Lizzy'9 and 'Bad Boy', having performed them regularly since 1960.
+In May 1965, Capitol Studios, who were releasing the Beatles' albums in America, requested that the Beatles send over two songs quickly, in order for them to fill up and release a new album in the States.
+As time was of the essence, the Beatles chose to record two songs they were very familiar with by the American rock star Larry Williams; 'Dizzy Miss Lizzy'8 and 'Bad Boy', having performed them regularly since 1960.
 They chose these songs as the date they were in the studio, 10 May 1965, was Williams' 30th birthday.
-The master tapes were posted by air-freight first thing the following day to Capitol Records in Hollywood.
-The resulting American album was entitled Beatles VI.
+The master tapes were posted by air-freight first thing the following day to Capitol Records in Hollywood, with the American album entitled Beatles VI.

 'Bad Boy' was not released in the UK until its appearance on A Collection Of Beatles Oldies, making it the only song on the album not to have been previously available in the UK.
 It was also the only song on the album not written by Lennon and McCartney.
 It is now available only on Past Masters: Volume One.